asimon9159/Simon_7_Journal/README.md

-# Simon_7_Journal THis is where I'll be sharing my journals
+# Simon_7_Journal This is where I'll be sharing my journals
 # SImon_7_Journal